bynil/MessageJudge/README.md

     Add MessageJudgeExt in the App Group and update group name in file ViewController.h:
     `static NSString *MJExtentsionAppGroupName = @"group.com.yourname.messagejudge";`
 5. Enable switch of Settings -> Messages -> Unknown & Spam -> SMS FILTERING -> MessageJudge.
-6. Once you install and enable this extension successfully, you would see a split view in your Messages app and messages filtered is listed in right view.
+6. Once you install and enable this extension successfully, you would see a split view in your Messages app and messages filtered is listed in the right view.
     ![Messages](https://user-images.githubusercontent.com/3390634/26939798-0baa3d22-4cab-11e7-8113-9e82886804c9.PNG)